-Our staff interacts with the children in our program with compassion and respect.
+Our educators interact with the children in our program with compassion and respect.
 Building a strong social-emotional foundation for children is one of the most important goals of our program.
 Teachers strive to guide children's behavior in a supportive, positive and non-punitive manner which then leads to the development of empathy, self-control and self-esteem and establishes a positive and successful learning environment.
 We believe that children are here to learn about positive social behavior, care of materials, safety, voice control and appropriate ways to express feelings.

 Teachers facilitate the development of social skills, self-control and self-regulation in children by using positive guidance techniques.
 We encourage expected behavior, redirecting children to more acceptable activities, setting clear limits and intervening to apply consequences for unacceptable, harmful behavior.
 Our expectation of children's behavior is age-appropriate and respectful of their developing capabilities.

 Staff interacts with the children in a calm and supportive manner, intervening in firm but friendly ways, to educate them and guide their behavior.

 We provide an environment that supports children's independence and decision-making skills.
 In addition, staff encourages and teaches the children to practice conflict-resolution skills to help them work through issues when they arise.
-Children are provided with the tools they need to resolve conflicts, with staff modeling the behavior, encouraging children to talk to one another, helping children arrive at a resolution and supporting them so that the resolution works.
+Children are provided with the tools they need to resolve conflicts, with staff modeling the behavior, encouraging children to talk to one another, helping children arrive at a resolution and supporting them so that the resolution works in an age-appropriate way, as this will vary between 2- and 5-year-olds.

 Young children, due to their developmental age, are not capable of understanding the consequences of many of their behaviors.
 Therefore, children need to be encouraged to make good choices and to be prevented from harming themselves or others.
-This can best be accomplished through close supervision, gentle guidance, and most importantly, redirection.
+This can best be accomplished through close supervision, gentle guidance, and most importantly, redirection through connection.
+Children in our program are never forced to eat snacks or lunch, to sleep, to sit still or to use the bathroom.
+We utilize a myriad of techniques to encourage children to do these things but never by coercion, threat or demand.